 In writing these protocols, we were driven by the major guidelines for schools issued to date (see: REFERENCE LIST).
 In addition, we used the medical and scientific literature as needed when determining how best to mitigate risk to our community.
 This committee has been meeting frequently since March.
 It is the committee’s hope that our in-depth discussions are translated into these protocols in their detail, the focus on the physical health and safety of our students, teachers, and all community members, as well as consideration of the CRS culture.

 It is also important to emphasize that this committee realized early in this planning process that we needed to work collaboratively with CRS’ Programming Committee so that the practical application of protocol components was considered, in addition to our students’ educational experience and our teachers’ work environment.
-There have also been many instances where programming and teachers have highlighted specific in-school scenarios that need H&S consideration in the context of this pandemic.
+There have also been many instances when programming and teachers have highlighted specific in-school scenarios that need H&S consideration in the context of this pandemic.
 This has allowed for H&S to proactively advise on measures that will minimize risk in each specific scenario; H&S has incorporated all of this scenario-specific guidance into the relevant protocol.

 We realize that these protocols lay the foundation for COVID practices at CRS when students and teachers return to in-person learning.
 The H&S members are committed to continued review and incorporation of any information that will promote the well-being of the CRS community.
 We also realize communication of these protocols is an important first step.
 Next, we need to support CRS to continue to implement the guidance outlined in these protocols.
 We aim to continue to work collaboratively with faculty and advise on programming approaches, facilities changes, and essential communications.
 Importantly, we hope to advise on how to educate our families, students, and teachers on the CRS COVID H&S practices outlined in these protocols.